-Your doctor will tell you how often is advisable, but generally speaking it will be at least every 6 months.
+Your doctor will advise you about how frequently you should have your blood pressure checked, but generally speaking it will be at least every 6 months.

-In the early stages of drug treatment, you may need to be seen weekly or fortnightly, but once your blood pressure is controlled checks may be spaced out to once every 3 or 6 months.
+In the early stages of treatment, you may need to be seen weekly or fortnightly, but once your blood pressure is controlled, checks may be spaced out to once every 3 or 6 months.

 If you have high blood pressure, it’s also worth being checked for other conditions that may further increase your risk of cardiovascular disease, such as diabetes and high cholesterol.